 Jennifer is the recipient of the 2011 John F. Kennedy New Frontier Award, presented by the John F. Kennedy Library Foundation and the Institute of Politics at Harvard's Kennedy School of Government to "an individual whose contributions in the realm of community service, advocacy or grassroots activism have elevated the debate or changed the landscape with respect to a public issue or issues."
 In 2013, she received the Praxis Award in Professional Ethics from Villanova University.
 Jennifer also received the American Institute of Public Service's 2009 National Jefferson Award For Public Service, which is regarded as the "Nobel Prize" for public service.
 In 2007, Jennifer was awarded a BRICK Award, which honors and funds change-makers who identify problems and work to change the world.
 She has also been featured in the book Our Time is Now: Young People Changing the World, as well as in many other publications.
 She is the author of journal articles and book chapters about social entrepreneurship, best practices in global health, and community eye health.
 Additionally, Jennifer is a member of the Yale University President's Council on International Activities.
 She resides in Connecticut with her husband and their son.

-Program Manager, Unite For Sight
+Executive Director, Unite For Sight

 Ghanaian Ophthalmologist, Unite For Sight Ghana Medical Director, and Unite For Sight Medical Advisory Board Member

 Availability: Select Weeks in late October/early November and April of Each Year